qcyay/ORGMapNet/README.md

 For training FCOS, please first add the image and label file paths to `FCOS/fcos_core/config/paths_catalog.py`, then modify the .yaml configuration file in the `FCOS/configs` according to the dataset.
+The [model](https://drive.google.com/drive/folders/1QHToZChZSddiLJ5DEyoM6nQ3bG29ANXn?usp=sharing) trained on the RobotCar dataset can be download here.

 Besides, you can leverage various robust object detection frameworks in the widely used [MMDetection](https://github.com/open-mmlab/mmdetection) to generate object detections.
-We provide the relevant configuration files and [models](https://drive.google.com/drive/folders/1_Z83npfBhizjFz3jCmZVZ4jOI0YqWjez?usp=sharing) trained on the RobotCar dataset to make it easier for you to use MMDetection.
+We provide the relevant configuration file and the [model](https://drive.google.com/drive/folders/1rytwsakcVdEoG-eNgl5i09_B05O2GCIl?usp=sharing) trained on the RobotCar dataset to make it easier for you to use MMDetection.

 ## Running the code